Aeronautics/Mustang/README.md

         mustang-really-allows-you-to-create-whatever-rules-you: want;
     }

+Libraries also reuse selectors using the `&` wildcard and apply bulk selectors using the `**` wildcard.
+Libraries also can accept parameters.

-These rules are then processed against a library code, which handles what the custom property does.
+These rules and selectors are then processed against a library code, which handles what the custom property does.

 Framework code is organized then by properties: